cinch-project/docs/cinch/preface.md

 ## Primary Goals

 * Support for SQL and PHP migrations
-* Easy to configure or integrate into PHP applications: a cinch
+* Easy to configure or integrate into PHP applications
 * 100% framework-agnostic
 * Store history in a database other than the target
 * Ability to source migrations directly from version control
-* Lifecycle hooks during a deployment: commit or revert
+* Lifecycle hooks during a deployment: `migrate` or `rollback`
 * CI/CD pipeline friendly
 * Team-oriented management

 ## Why Cinch?
-Cinch was created to fill a gap in the PHP community around database migration tools.
-Most existing tools are bundled with frameworks and not designed for use outside their ecosystems.
-In addition, some of them do not support pure SQL migration scripts.

-### Microservices
-With the continued growth of microservices, heterogeneous software stacks are becoming more common: one service uses NodeJS while another Python, Java, or PHP.
-Most of these stacks have "their" way of doing things, including some kind of database migration system.

-Cinch is framework and language-agnostic.
-SQL migrations allow it to be used across stacks: Python, Ruby, Java, etc. This means a team managing a set of microservices, utilizing different stacks, can now use a single tool to manage their database changes.
+CInch began as a low-tech C program to perform database migrations, which was ported to PHP.
+There was a need for PHP migrations scripts, ruling out Python or Java tools, in addition to SQL migration support.
+Although other PHP tools exist, most are either bundled with a (unwanted) framework, far too simplistic or lack specific features.

 ### Multiple Data Sources
-Most of these tools have a limited number of ways to source migrations: typically just the filesystem.
+Many existing tools have a limited number of ways to source migrations: typically just the filesystem.
-This makes it difficult (or unnatural) to integrate into web applications or to deploy database migrations within a CI/CD pipeline.
-Cinch solves this by integrating with the most popular source control systems, allowing migrations to be sourced from where they live.
+This makes it difficult, and unnatural, to integrate into web applications or deploy within a pipeline.
+Cinch solves this by integrating with the most popular version control systems, allowing migrations to be sourced from where they (most commonly) live.

+## Influences
+Either through research or previous usage, many other tools influenced cinch: including but not limited to Flyway, Liquibase, Phinx, Doctrine and Laravel.
+Concepts and features from all these tools, can be found within cinch.
+However, cinch's approach differs from these tools.